 In case, if you want to enable this feature, just select the “Rotate the contents of the screen” option.

 The options are self-explanatory, right?
-You can easily enable or disable the auto rotation of screen in seconds using this widget.
+You can easily enable or disable the auto-rotation of the screen in seconds using this widget.

 This notification will stay in the Notification bar, so you can easily change your screen orientation from the Notification bar at any time you want.